Last Modified: 05 Aug 2014

 This morning we visit nearby Fernandina Island, the youngest of the Galapagos Islands.
-The third largest island in size it most recently erupted in 2009.
+The third largest island in size, it erupted most recently in 2009.
 The northeast tip, Punta Espinosa, is a narrow ledge of lava and sand extending from the base of La Cumbre volcano.
-The walk around the peninsula is stunning with an abundance of wild life, lava cacti, Marine Iguanas piled on top of each other, barking sea lions along the beach, Flightless Cormorants, tiny Penguins, and Sally Lightfoot Crabs.
-Keep on the lookout for the biggest predator of the Galapagos Island, The Galapagos Hawk hunting from the very top of the trees.
-Great snorkelling opportunity in the crystal clear water where we can see Turtles and Sea Lions swimming and feeding on the shore.
+The walk around the peninsula is stunning with an abundance of wildlife and plant life such as lava cacti, marine iguanas piled on top of each other, barking sea lions along the beach, flightless cormorants, tiny penguins and Sally Lightfoot crabs.
+Keep on the lookout for the biggest predator of the Galapagos Island, the Galapagos hawk, hunting from the top of the trees.
+Great snorkelling opportunity in the crystal clear water where we can see turtles and sea lions swimming around and feeding on the shore.
 It is also a great place for flightless cormorants, drying their atrophies wings among the stark volcanic landscape.

 Tagus Cove was a place of anchorage for pirates and whalers who collected turtles for their trip.
-Approximately a two hour visit where we can snorkel, check out ancient graffiti on its walls, observe flightless cormorants, penguins, blue footed boobies and a variety of waterfowl.
-The walk leads to a high point where we take in a spectacular panorama of the island, Volcano Wolf and the North of Isabela Island.
+Approximately a two-hour visit where we can snorkel, check out ancient graffiti on its walls, observe flightless cormorants, penguins, blue-footed boobies and a variety of waterfowl.
+The walk leads to a high point where we take in a spectacular panoramic view of the north of Isabela Island and the Wolf volcano.

 Motorised yacht (1 nt)